celenityy/controld-settings/README.md

 * ⭐️ `StevenBlack Unified`

-It might seem like a lot, but these are high quality lists with strong coverage and minimal false positives in my experience, and it generally doesn't hurt to use them like this.
+It might seem like a lot, but these are carefully picked high quality lists with strong coverage, and it doesn't really hurt to use multiple like this.

 Additionally, if you're fine with a little breakage, I would highly recommend: